Up to 50% off sofas & mattresses — limited‑time deals.

 Winnick Sofa 73.6 in W x 30.7 in D x 35.4 in H 20.1 in 20.7 in Fabric (oyster/beige) Clean Scandinavian lines; more upright-ready feel Ships in one box; simple setup Light fabric benefits from quick spot care when marks show up

-Thorton Modular 4-piece modular sofa 136 in W x 37 in D x 33 in H - - Performance fabric Modular pieces with removable cushions and track arms Multiple pieces; plan your layout before you start Most forgiving option for everyday spills and mess
+Thorton Modular 4-piece large sofa 136 in W x 37 in D x 33 in H - - Performance fabric Modular pieces with removable cushions and track arms Multiple pieces; plan your layout before you start Most forgiving option for everyday spills and mess

 How We Tested It